The Alliance is in its pilot phase. The verified national register launches in September 2026.

 A national alliance led by SFEDI and the National Enterprise Network

-The National Business Support Alliance brings the country’s local and combined authorities into one shared approach - a single Business Support Standard, a regulated qualification (Ofqual recognition in progress), professional accreditation and a verified national register, so everyone who funds, employs or receives business support can be sure who’s qualified to give it.
+The National Business Support Alliance brings the country’s local and national stakeholders into one shared approach.
+A single Business Support Standard, regulated qualifications, professional accreditation and a verified national register, so everyone who funds, employs or receives business support can be sure who’s qualified to give it.

 A business adviser reviewing plans on a tablet with a small business owner in her café.